 The new leather booth seats start as enclosed circles and unroll like red carpet.
-Deep red and mandarin velvet upholstery is supported by tones of Resene Pohutukawa red painted walls, which draw you down toward the open fire and bar.
-The timber lantern structure of the overhead bar wine racks adds another layer of fretwork similar to the screens and louvers connected to the world outside.
+Deep red and mandarin velvet upholstery is supported by tones of Resene Pohutukawa (spicy rich red) painted walls, which draw you down toward the open fire and bar.
+The timber lantern structure of the overhead bar wine racks adds another layer of fretwork similar to the screens and louvres connected to the world outside.

-White upholstery on the bar and maître d’ counter also gives a sense of regal comfort.
-An old stone room with a trapdoor is completely transformed from a damp and dingy hollow to a visual and functional feature.
-By replacing the trapdoor with a tight spiral stair and inserting a new glass floor panel, it creates a view from the restaurant above.
-This is an invitation only area where racks full of wine and soft light create a tempting, cavelike image for patrons.
-The walls to the spiral stairs are finished with wine boxes laid in an interlocking brick pattern.
+An old stone room with a trapdoor is transformed from a damp and dingy hollow to a visual and functional feature.
+The trapdoor has been replaced with a tight spiral stair and a new glass floor panel, creating a view from the restaurant above.
+This is an invitation only area where racks full of wine and soft light create a tempting, cavelike image for patrons; an extra treat to accompany their dining experience.

 Architectural Specifier: Malcolm Taylor, Xsite Architects